bhisaac/5eFP/README.md

 # 5eFP | Fifth Edition Focus Practice
 5eFP is an open-source project uniting immersive, interactive tabletop roleplaying (TRPG) gameplay with self-reflection using the popular d20 fifth edition rules.
 Discover a new way to play TRPGs featuring easier, more intuitive rules, shorter game sessions, no GM preparation required, and larger capacities—allowing 8 to 50+ players.

+_This content is playtest material._

+_The content and game mecanics detailed within 5eFP is presented as a playtest for feedback and development purposes.
+These game mechanics are in draft form, usable in any d20 fifth edition campaign but not refined by final game development.
+These game mechanics are subject to changes as needed according to feeback provided from 5eFP contributors, Game Masters (GMs), and Player Characters (PCs).
+The most recent edition of the 5eFP rules can be found at [https://github.com/bhisaac/5eFP/blob/main/playtest.md](https://github.com/bhisaac/5eFP/blob/main/playtest.md)_

 ---

 This work includes material taken from the System Reference Document 5.1 (“SRD 5.1”) by Wizards of